getify/monio/MONADS.md

 Here, `shippingLabel` is an instance of the `Maybe` type.
 It will either represent a `Maybe:Just` holding the formatted label, or it will represent a `Maybe:Nothing` (holding no value).

-But whichever one it is, that doesn't matter to the way we write our further monad-aware code, though!
-If `Maybe.from(..)` produces a `Maybe:Nothing`, the subsequent `chain(..)` calls are skipped as no-ops, thus protecting our program from exceptions like property access on a null'ish value.
+But whichever one it is, that doesn't matter to the way we write our subsequent monad-aware code!
+If `Maybe.from(..)` produces a `Maybe:Nothing` anywhere along that chain, any subsequent `chain(..)` calls are skipped as no-ops, thus protecting our program from exceptions like property access on a null'ish value.

 `Maybe` safely abstracts away our previous concerns over the conditional decision logic that protects operations from throwing exceptions.